 The shares represented by any form of proxy (if same is properly executed and is received in accordance with the instructions set out above), will be voted at the Meeting, and, where a choice is specified in respect of any matter to be acted upon, will be voted or withheld from voting in accordance with the specification made.
-In the absence of such specification, proxies in favour of the Chairman of the meeting will be voted below.
+In the absence of such specification, proxies in favour of the Chairman of the meeting will be voted in favour of all resolutions described below.